 The API-First Email Marketing Challenge

 API-first companies have a unique relationship with their users.
 Your customers are developers who integrate your API into their own products.
-They do not browse your marketing site—they read your documentation.
-They do not respond to promotional offers—they respond to technical content that helps them build better integrations.
+They do not browse your marketing site - they read your documentation.
+They do not respond to promotional offers - they respond to technical content that helps them build better integrations.

 The Integration Completion Problem

 The single biggest drop-off point for API companies is between signup and first successful API call.
 Developers get an API key, get distracted by other work, and never complete the integration.
-A targeted onboarding sequence can dramatically improve this: immediate welcome with a working code example, day-1 framework-specific guides, and a day-3 check-in asking if the integration worked.
+Industry data suggests 60-80% of developers who sign up never make a successful API call.

+A targeted onboarding sequence dramatically improves this: immediate welcome with a working code example, day-1 framework-specific guides, and a day-3 check-in asking if the integration worked.
 The key insight is that different developers integrate at different speeds.
-Some complete integration in an hour.
-Others take weeks.
 Your onboarding sequence should be event-driven (triggered by what they have done) rather than time-driven (triggered by days since signup).

 From Free API Consumer to Enterprise Customer